Contact us at (541) 440-4486

 Thank you for taking those first important steps to organize your neighborhood to help fight crime in your area.
 If the Sheriff's Office can be of any further assistance, please call us at 440-4486.

-Prevention material available via speaker presentations, brochures and/or videotapes:
+Prevention material available via speaker presentations and/or brochures:

 - Burglary / Theft Prevention